lpembleton/resurface/README.md

 `repl` Number of replicate runs for imputation accuracy calculation (default: 1).

-> [!W
-> ARNING] Calculating the correlation matrix between all pairwise loci is time-consuming.
+> [!WARNING] Calculating the correlation matrix between all pairwise loci is time-consuming.
 > Faster correlation methods exist but require no missing data.
 > If the `ld_knni_fast` method is used missing data will be temporarily replaced with the mean loci allele frequency for correlation calculations.
 > This can reduce imputation accuracy, especially in datasets with high missing data, while the impact is smaller in datasets with lower levels of missing data.